• Skip to primary navigation

 Author: MaryAnne

-Sourdough toast is topped with roasted, caramelized radishes and a creamy, garlicky, herbed ricotta spread.
-A simple and healthy snack that is full of flavor!
+In this roasted radish toast, sourdough is topped with roasted, caramelized radishes and a creamy, garlicky, herbed ricotta spread.
+It's a simple and healthy snack or light lunch that's full of flavor!

 Print Recipe Pin Recipe